5 time Author and California Governor Candidate David Serpa - Blood Money Episode 298

 And he's got it all over the shirts.

-So I am biased to a certain level.
+So I'm biased to a certain level.

-But he releases this thing today going like, if I become governor, I'm going to address this election fraud issue.
+But he releases this thing today going, like, if I become governor, I'm going to address this election fraud issue.

-And there were the experts.
+And they were the experts.

 And he's a sheriff right now.